 However, there is no longer reason to believe that same-sex and opposite-sex couples will reach different outcomes based on the applicable legal endowments.
-In finding the government's definition of marriage "unconstitutional as a deprivation of the liberty of the person protected by the Fifth Amendment," the Supreme Court ensured that the 1049 federal laws for which marital status matters must affect same-sex couples equally.57 The executive branch adopted the ruling quickly, announcing same-sex couples "will be treated as married for all federal tax purposes, including income and gift and estate taxes."58 Thus, when divorcing same-sex couples bargain over alimony, the legal framework influencing those conversations is now the same.
+In finding the government's definition of marriage "unconstitutional as a deprivation of the liberty of the person protected by the Fifth Amendment," the Supreme Court ensured that the 1049 federal laws for which marital status matters must affect same-sex couples equally.57 The executive branch adopted the ruling quickly, announcing same-sex couples "will be treated as married for all federal tax purposes, including income and gift and estate taxes."
+Thus, when divorcing same-sex couples bargain over alimony, the legal framework influencing those conversations is now the same.

 There is one admitted complication, imposed not by state or federal law, but by the reality that the legalization of same-sex marriage remains a recent phenomenon.
-Currently, the courts in states that recognize same-sex divorces are struggling to "determin[e] the true length of the partnership."59 For example, Hillary and Julie Goodridge, married in 2004, had been together for seventeen years.60 LGBT rights advocate Mary Bonauto explained that "[i]f a couple was together 25 years but was only given the right to marry a few years before divorcing, courts are taking into account the entire relationship when dividing assets."61 The length of the marriage thus becomes a discretionary judicial decision, not an obvious number.
+Currently, the courts in states that recognize same-sex divorces are struggling to "determin[e] the true length of the partnership."
+For example, Hillary and Julie Goodridge, married in 2004, had been together for seventeen years.
+CBT rights advocate Mary Bonauto explained that "[i]f a couple was together 25 years but was only given the right to marry a few years before divorcing, courts are taking into account the entire relationship when dividing assets."
+The length of the marriage thus becomes a discretionary judicial decision, not an obvious number.
+While a divorcing opposite-sex couple can determine the length of their marriage with ease, same-sex couples do not enjoy such clarity.